How to Create a Musician’s Email Address

-You should create an email address with your own custom domain to give yourself a bit more authority when contacting people by email.
+You should create a professional email address with your own custom domain to give yourself a bit more authority when contacting people by email.
 Having an email address ending with @hotmail, @yahoo or @gmail doesn’t give you a very professional appearance compared to info@yourdomain.

 When creating an info@ musician email address, it is probably best to use Google and Gmail to create your own custom domain.
 You can link this to YouTube and then start your email marketing plan with mail lists, newsletters and updates on your activities.

-Setting up a custom email doesn’t have to be complicated and having a large mailing list could even help you get a record deal.
+Setting up a custom musician or band email address doesn’t have to be complicated and having a large mailing list could even help you get a record deal.
 Here are the steps you should take to create your own musician email address and then use with mailing lists for email marketing.

 #1 Create an info@ email address